 This was the first time Werner had seen the woman himself.
 Her body was poised for combat like that of a soldier, but her gaze was softer than he’d expected.

 Gilbert and Bergmann tensed from behind the woman, while Stein tightened his grip on his conducting rifle.
 Nico studied her silently, curiously, hopefully.

 “Klaus,” Omicron whispered, “you should leave this city—no, the country.
+No, the continent.
 You don’t understand what you’re getting involved in.”

 “You know I can’t leave.”
 Kleine nodded at the colonel standing behind her.
 “I have a duty.”

 “You know someone named Theta, right?”
 Kleine interjected.

 Omicron froze, eyes wide, face pale.
 “How do you know that name, Klaus…?”